thinkUXca/jekyll-now/_posts/2017-09-11-form-design-ux-part-ii-increasing-perceived-value.md

 * is offering a free demo or trial → “What does the product do?”
 * is offering a free e-book or some other downloadable → “What will I get?”

-> "A good headline makes the form’s value proposition obvious.”
+> A good headline makes the form’s value proposition obvious.

 If you can’t answer your these questions based on reading the headline, try out a different headline and test it.
 With forms, there is no surefire right answer for anything because they’re so context-dependent.
 [A/B testing](https://en.wikipedia.org/wiki/A/B_testing)  different versions of your forms is the best way to determine what works best for you.